(Top illustration: metaphorical reaper Others riding Ice Spiders, by Jon Howe, for 2020 aSoIaF Calendar)

 The old man [Tormund] glanced uneasily toward the trees in their white mantles.
 “They’re never far, you know.
 They won’t come out by day, not when that old sun’s shining, but don’t think that means they went away.
 Shadows never go away.
 Might be you don’t see them, but they’re always clinging to your heels.” (aDwD, Jon XII)

-Nevertheless, we can take away a potential idea out of helium.
-It can only be a solid, less than 1° K off from the absolute zero point (-273.15 °C).
-It is called the absolute zero point, because it is the minimal temperature possible in the universe.
-At this temperature atoms stop moving and have zero kinetic energy.
+So, we can eliminate helium.
+Nevertheless, we can take away a potential idea out of it.
+Helium can only be a solid, less than 1° K off from the absolute zero point (-273.15 °C).
+It is called the absolute zero point, because it is the absolute minimal temperature in the universe – atoms stop moving and have zero kinetic energy, and once their kinetic energy is zero they cannot have any lower temperature.
 It is death of energy.
 So, symbolically this seems an idea that George might be after and why the Others “bring the cold” with them.
 If they are made of a substance that requires extreme low temperatures, in order for them to remain solid, it becomes reasonable (in a fantasy way) that they naturally lower the environmental temperature wherever they go following the laws of entropy.
 Their cold would cause low pressure pockets in the air, and thus snow cloud formation as well as mist (liquid formation of vapor).
-It explains why they can only ride dead animals, that end up covered in frost, or Waymar Royce’s sword is covered with frost and ultimately breaks.
+It explains why they can only ride dead animals, that end up covered in frost, or why Waymar Royce’s sword is covered with frost during his duel and why the cooled metal of the sword becomes brittle and ultimately breaks.

 It was cold.
 Shivering, Will clung more tightly to his perch.[…] The wind had stopped.
 It was very cold. […] They emerged silently from the shadows, twins to the first.
 Three of them … four … five … Ser Waymar may have felt the cold that came with them, but he never saw them, never heard them.
 Will had to call out.
 It was his duty.
 And his death, if he did.
 He shivered, and hugged the tree, and kept the silence. (aGoT, Prologue)